AkhilaSanga/AndroidProject/README.md

 XML Files
-These files are that provide User Interface to the user. andoidmanifest.xml - provides information such as activities, services, broadcast receivers, and content providers of an android application. activityMain.xml - automatically created at the creation of the project, the UI of the project. splashscreeen.xml - the first screen that appears for particular period after opening the application.
+These files are that provide User Interface to the user. andoidmanifest.xml - provides information such as activities, services, broadcast receivers, and content providers of an android application. activity_main.xml - automatically created at the creation of the project, the UI of the project. splashscreeen.xml - the first screen that appears for particular period after opening the application.
 Just like the screen UI appears after opening WhatsApp/Facebook/Instagram n moer such applications gridlayout.xml - the UI of the food items that fall under Veg category are presented in a grid manner. gridlayout2.xml - the UI of the food items that fall under Non-Veg category are presented in a grid manner.